lab1092/blender-manual_ja/manual/modeling/objects.rst

    Object Mode button.

-Each object can be moved, rotated and scaled in :guilabel:`Object Mode` (see picture).
+Each object can be moved, rotated and scaled in *Object Mode* (see picture).
 However, not all of these transformations have an effect on all objects.
 For example, scaling a force field will not increase its effect.